Please note that these are the most referred to policies and not considered a complete list.

 This Policy and its Guidelines are intended to provide members with an understanding of the consequences of misconduct.
 Further they serve to provide direction to the General Manager who must deal with formal complaints professionally and act on them accordingly and in a timely fashion.

-Members are advised that they are able to charge purchases to their account at the Dining Room, Bar, Beverage Cart, and Pro Shop.
-Charges at the Dining Room, Bar, and Beverage Cart that exceed $10.00 will be subject to a 15% gratuity unless otherwise directed by the member.
+Charges at the Dining Room, Bar, and Beverage Cart that exceed $10.00 will be subject to an automatic 15% gratuity unless otherwise directed by the member.

 Accounts Receivable Policy